 Make it business as usual.
 Make your staff aware of the business continuity arrangements and the role they need to play.
 This can be done through training and exercises.
 It could also be part of team meetings and discussions.

 Find out more

-The Normit web site has more guidance on business continuity and how to implement it within your organisation.
+The Norfolk Prepared website has more guidance on business continuity and how to implement it within your organisation.